-What Are The Chances My Baby Will Have Blue Eyes Based on Genetics?
+What Are The Odds My Baby Will Have Blue Eyes Based on Genetics?
 (Use Our Eye Color Chart!)

-What color eyes will your baby have?
+What eye color will your baby have?
 When a new addition is on the way, it’s only natural to wonder about their appearance.
 Will you give birth to a blue-eyed child or one with dark eyes?
-There is no way to be totally sure about your child's eye color, but you can make a good guess.
+There is no way to be totally sure about your child's eye color, but you can make a good guess about their genetic makeup.

 Blue is one of the rarest eye colors worldwide.
-The genetic mutation behind blue eyes actually switches off the gene that colors eyes brown and leaves them blue.
+The genetic mutation behind blue eyes, called Herc2, actually switches off the gene that colors brown eyes, and leaves them blue.

 Everyone with blue eyes is related to a single, common ancestor.
 This ancestor most likely lived close to the Baltic Sea between six and ten thousand years ago and underwent a mutation that left them born with different genes.

 The Genetics of Eye Color